 Description of the technical and organizational measures implemented by the data importer(s) (including any relevant certifications) to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the Processing, and the risks for the rights and freedoms of natural persons:

-User authentication measures have been put in place in order to ensure that access to Personal Data is restricted solely to those employees who have been given permission to access it and to ensure that the Personal Data is not accessed, modified, copied, used, transferred or deleted without specific authorization for such actions to be done.
-Any access to Personal Data, as well as any action performed involving the use of Personal Data requires a password and a second authentication factor, as well as blocked when applicable.
+User authentication measures have been put in place in order to ensure that access to Customer Data is restricted solely to those employees who have been given permission to access it and to ensure that the Customer Data is not accessed, modified, copied, used, transferred or deleted without specific authorization for such actions to be done.
+Any access to Customer Data, as well as any action performed involving the use of Customer Data requires a password and a second authentication factor, as well as blocked when applicable.
 Each employee is able to perform actions solely in accordance with the permissions granted to him by Zesty.
-Furthermore, Zesty conducts ongoing reviews of the employees who have been given authorization to access Personal Data, in order to assess whether such access is still required.
-Zesty revokes access to Personal Data immediately upon termination of employment.
+Furthermore, Zesty conducts ongoing reviews of the employees who have been given authorization to access Customer Data, in order to assess whether such access is still required.
+Zesty revokes access to Customer Data immediately upon termination of employment.

 Zesty puts a lot of effort and invests a lot of resources into ensuring that Zesty’s security policies and practices are being complied with, including by continuously providing employees with training with respect to such security policies and practices.
-Zesty strives to raise awareness regarding the risks involved in the Processing of Personal Data.
-In addition, Zesty has implemented applicable safeguards for its hardware and software, including installing firewalls and anti-virus software on applicable Zesty hardware and software, in order to protect against malicious software.
+Zesty strives to raise awareness regarding the risks involved in the processing of Customer Data.
+In addition, Zesty has implemented applicable safeguards for its hardware and software, including by installing firewalls and anti-virus software on it applicable Zesty hardware and software, in order to protect against malicious software.

 Zesty maintains backup policies and associated measures.
 Such backup policies include permanent monitoring of operational parameters as relevant to the backup operations.
 Furthermore, Zesty’s cloud deployment includes an automated backup procedure.
 Zesty ensures that regular checks are carried out to determine whether it is possible to recover from the backup, as required and applicable.